kinecosystem/kin-sdk-python/README.md

 tx_hash = account.create_account('address', starting_balance=1000)

 # a text memo can also be provided:
+# the text memo can fit up to 21 bytes of utf-8 text
 tx_hash = account.create_account('address', starting_balance=1000,memo_text='Account creation example')

+# Note:
+# By defualt, created accounts are also activated on creation,
+this can be overriden by setting the 'activate' falg to False

+tx_hash = account.create_account('address', activate=False)
 ```

 ### Sending Currency